Hyperbolic monopoles with continuous symmetries: Spherical symmetry

 \section{Spherical symmetry}

-In this section, we determine when a monopole is spherically symmetric, classify such monopoles, and examine novel examples of hyperbolic monopoles.
-We also find a constraint on the structure groups of spherically symmetric monopoles.
-We start by proving an analogue to Theorem~\ref{thm:axialsym}. \begin{theorem} Let $\hat{M}\in\mathcal{M}$.
+In this section, we determine when a monopole is spherically symmetric, prove the Structure Theorem, which greatly simplifies the construction of such monopoles, and examine novel examples of hyperbolic monopoles.
+We also find a constraint on the structure groups of spherically symmetric monopoles, providing a framework for classifying these monopoles.
+We start by proving an analogue to Theorem~\ref{thm:axialsym}. \begin{theorem} Let $\hat{M}\in\mathcal{M}_{n,k}$.
+Recall that $\hat{M}$ is spherically symmetric when it is equivariant under all $p\in\mathrm{Sp}(1)$.
 Then $\hat{M}$ is spherically symmetric if and only if there exists real representation $(\mathbb{R}^k,\rho)$ with $\rho\colon\mathfrak{sp}(1)\rightarrow\mathfrak{so}(k)$, such that for all $\upsilon\in\mathfrak{sp}(1)$,

 The induced representation is said to \textbf{generate} the spherically symmetric monopole corresponding with $\hat{M}$. \end{theorem}

 \begin{note} Let $\upsilon_1:=\frac{i}{2},\upsilon_2:=\frac{j}{2},\upsilon_3:=\frac{k}{2}\in\mathfrak{sp}(1)$.
 The statement above is equivalent to finding a triple $Y_1,Y_2,Y_3\in\so(k)$ inducing a representation of $\mathfrak{sp}(1)$, such that for $l\in\{1,2,3\}$,